Exposing Calvinism: Causing evil isn't sin for God!

 [My note: Once again: Wow!
 Just wow!
 He’s saying that nothing is sin for God, that God can do any evil thing He wants and it's okay ... because He never told Himself that He can't do it.
 He only told us we can't do it.
 Oh!
 My!
 Goodness!
 The blasphemy!
 What then is left to differentiate God from Satan, if God can do everything Satan does but it’s okay?
 If I were RadCT, I’d be afraid of a bolt of lightning coming out of nowhere and striking me dead as I spoke these words.]

-Along similar lines, in a different comment on that Reddit post, someone else rightly says that God wouldn't be a just God if He sent people to hell without giving them a choice or a chance to be redeem.
+Along similar lines, in a different comment on that Reddit post, someone else rightly says that God wouldn't be a just God if He sent people to hell without giving them a choice or a chance to be redeemed.

 And RadCT answers (paraphrased): God gets to decide what's just and what's not.
 So even if something seems unjust to us, it doesn't mean it is unjust.
 Because it might be just in God's judgment.